fluxcd/flux2/docs/get-started/index.md

     you can use `--arch=arm` for ARMv7 32-bit container images
     and `--arch=arm64` for ARMv8 64-bit container images.

-The bootstrap command creates a repository if one doesn't exist and commits the toolkit components manifests to the default branch at the specified path.
+The bootstrap command creates a repository if one doesn't exist, and commits the manifests for the Flux components to the default branch at the specified path.
 Then it configures the target cluster to synchronize with the specified path inside the repository.

 If you wish to create the repository under a GitHub organization: